 Zoro was asleep in the crow's nest, sprawled on the curved, cushioned bench seat around the exterior wall.
 He'd been sleeping a lot, recovering from his grievous wounds that put him as close to death as he'd ever been.
-It hadn't seemed like it at the time - Zoro had still be standing and conscious when Sanji had found him - but when he'd collapsed into Sanji's arms after falsely claiming that nothing had happened, Sanji knew he'd almost lost Zoro.
+It hadn't seemed like it at the time - Zoro had still been standing and conscious when Sanji had found him - but when he'd collapsed into Sanji's arms after falsely claiming that nothing had happened, Sanji knew he'd almost lost Zoro.

 Sanji sat on the floor with his back against the bench.
 He rested his wrists on his bent knees and watched the clouds drift past the Thousand Sunny through the open window.
 A cigarette burned between his fingers, its smoke curling upward.
 The ashtray beside him overflowed with spent butts and ash.